Marvinjon/TraccarApiManyDevices/README.md

 Installation

-    Ensure Python 3.x is installed on your system.
+    Ensure Python 3.x is installed on your system and download the script traccar_device_importer.py to your desired location.

 Install the requests library using pip:

     pip install requests

 or

     pip3 install requests

-    Download the script traccar_device_importer.py to your desired location.

 CSV File Structure